nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Highlight dangers and things to look out for. </div>

-Other than the icons mentioned above, you maye also come across <a href> Phrases coloured in blue </a> are hyperlinks that will bring you to another part of this documentation that is relevant to the phrase.
+Other than the icons mentioned above, you may also come across <a href> Phrases coloured in blue </a> are hyperlinks that will bring you to another part of this documentation that is relevant to the phrase.

 [Back to Table of Contents](#table-of-contents)